 Julie Bliss Mullen, is a Ph.D. candidate and National Science Foundation Graduate Research Fellow (NSF-GRF) in Civil Environmental Engineering at the University of Massachusetts, Amherst with a research focus in innovative drinking water treatment solutions.
 Prior to her studies at UMass, Julie worked for the U.S. Environmental Protection Agency as an environmental engineer in the Drinking Water Unit for Region 1 (Boston, MA).
 Julie is a proud alumna of Worcester Polytechnic Institute (WPI) where she studied Environmental Engineering and Environmental Sustainability and Policy.
 Her experience in and dedication to providing clean water solutions was the prime motivator for founding Aclarity.
 When Julie is not working or conducting research, she is likely cooking, hosting loved ones, or travelling the world with her family and friends.

-Barrett Mully is currently a full time MBA candidate and a fellow at the Berthiaume Center for Entrepreneurship at the University of Massachusetts, Isenberg School of Management.
+Barrett Mully received his MBA in 2018 from the Isenberg School of Management.
 He received an undergraduate engineering degree from Massachusetts Maritime Academy in 2003.
 Barrett spent the first part of his career in the Merchant Marines sailing as a licensed engineering officer aboard ocean-going vessels.
-He spent the majority of his career as a control room supervisor and senior reactor operator of a nuclear power plant for almost ten years.
+He spent the majority of his career as a control room supervisor and Senior Reactor Operator of a nuclear power plant for almost ten years.
 With a strong engineering, operational, and management foundation, Barrett looks for his past experiences and his time at Isenberg to make him an effective member of Aclarity.
 Barrett is an avid cyclist, enjoys the company of friends and family, and loves being a father.

 Dave Reckhow is currently professor of Civil & Environmental Engineering at the University of Massachusetts, Amherst and Director of the EPA Center, Water Innovation Network for Small Sustainable Systems (WINSSS).
 Prior to coming to UMass, he was a Post-Doctoral Research Associate with the Compagnie Générale des Eaux in Paris.
 Dave has degrees from Tufts University (B.S.C.E.), Stanford University (M.S.C.E.) and the University of North Carolina at Chapel Hill (Ph.D.).
 His current research interests include general aquatic chemistry, chemical oxidation of organic compounds in water, coagulation processes, removal of chemical pollutants in water, and aquatic organic matter in natural systems and drinking waters.
 He has special interests in trace organic compounds, disinfection byproducts and ozonation processes for drinking water treatment.